School of Engineering

 The five graduate programs in the School of Engineering – Master of Science degrees in Applied Data Sciences, in Electrical and Computer Engineering, in Management of Technology, in Mechanical Engineering, and in Software Engineering – are driven by the needs of the School's constituencies, the students, and their employers, who establish multifaceted requirements for current knowledge and skills at the workplace.

 The engineering programs are inherently dynamic and responsive to industry and business.
-Their capacity to change, and so remain current, originates with the faculty in the School of Engineering who are leading-edge professionals in their areas of expertise and in instruction and mentoring.
-It is also prompted by maintaining close contacts and open lines of communication with the industry and business sectors that are the main beneficiaries of the School's Master degree graduates.
+Their capacity to change, and so remain current, originates with the faculty in the School of Engineering who are leading-edge professionals in their areas of expertise, applied research, and in instruction and mentoring.
+It is also facilitated through on-going close contact and open lines of communication with the industry and business sectors that are the main beneficiaries of the School's Master degree graduates.
+An increasing number of our programs and courses are offered in the on-line space to better serve our various stakeholders.

 Located in Fairfield County, Fairfield University is in the middle of a high-density concentration of hardware and software industries and businesses; nearly 40 Fortune 500 companies are headquartered within 50 miles of the campus.
 This environment provides opportunities for studies of real-world problems in courses and in the capstone professional project required by the graduate programs, and for advancement and employment of Fairfield graduates.
 Our various programs offer many opportunities for our students to pursue their special interests and grow professionally and personally.

-I would like to extend a warm welcome to all who choose to undertake the exciting adventure of graduate education in the School of Engineering at Fairfield University.
+I am pleased to extend a warm welcome to all who choose to undertake the exciting adventure of graduate education in the School of Engineering at Fairfield University.

 Dean, School of Engineering